erseux/topic-modelling/readme.md

 # About
 Topic Modelling in TF-IDF and LDA

-Made by August Erséus and Ted Strömfelt
+by August Erséus and Ted Strömfelt

 # How to run